Embedding Probability Distributions into Low Dimensional $\ell_1$: Tree Ising Models via Truncated Metrics

 One interpretation of this is that independence can accumulate along a path in the tree, but at some point the effect of independence is capped by the amount of randomness in the marginals of $X_i,X_j$.
-We are able to generalize the usage of this idea, to reduce the task of embedding tree Ising models into $\ell_1$ to the task of embedding a ``capped'' tree metric, where $d(x_i,x_j) = \min(\sum_{e: i \rightarrow j} w_e, \max(M(x_i),M(x_j))$.
+We are able to generalize the usage of this idea, to reduce the task of embedding tree Ising models into $\ell_1$ to the task of embedding a truncated tree metric, where the truncation parameter (we will call these ``caps'') is a function of the vertices.
+In particular, $\dlcap{M}(x_i,x_j) \triangleq \min(\sum_{e: i \rightarrow j} w_e, \max(M(x_i),M(x_j))$.
 Here, $M(x_i),M(x_j)$ are ``caps'' for each vertex, which, in the context of tree Ising models, ultimately end up being related to the biases of the variables.
 Crucially, our caps satisfy a Lipschitz property $|M(x_i) - M(x_j)| \le d(x_i,x_j)$.
-Our second thrust shows that we can embed this new metric:
+We next discuss our second thrust that studies how to embed this metric.